General Overview of Reverse Exchanges:

 Whereas in a delayed exchange, title to the replacement property passes from the seller to the exchanger, in a parking arrangement, an entity known as an Exchange Accommodation Titleholder (EAT) forms and owns a pass-through entity, usually a limited liability company disregarded for federal income tax purposes, to take title to the “parked property” prior to its acquisition by the exchanger.
 The need for the EAT to hold title to either the relinquished or replacement property is driven by the fact that an exchanger may not own both the relinquished and replacement properties at the same time.
 Thus, until the relinquished property is sold, the replacement property is “parked.”

 EAT requires (in most cases) that a Phase I Environmental Site Assessment be performed on any and all properties contemplated to be parked with the EAT, prior to the EAT entity taking title.
-Said Phase I ESA must be completed in accordance with ASTM standards, be certified to the EAT entity and Legal1031 Holdings, Inc., and be performed within the proceeding six months from the anticipated date of acquisition by the EAT entity.
+Said Phase I ESA must be completed in accordance with ASTM standards, be certified to the EAT entity and Legal 1031 Eat Holdings LLC, and be performed within the proceeding six months from the anticipated date of acquisition by the EAT entity.

 Reverse Exchanges Considerations: